Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Experiments

 \subsection{Remote Sensing Data}

 We believe ICK\emph{y} will be particularly useful for remote sensing applications.
-In this experiment, we collect remote sensing data from 51 air quality monitoring (AQM) stations located in the National Capital Territory (NCT) of Delhi and its satellite cities over the period from January 1, 2018 to June 30, 2020 (see Appendix \ref{appx:H} for notes on data availability).
-Each data point $\boldsymbol{x} = \{x, t\}$ contains 2 sources of information: a three-band natural color (red-blue-green) satellite image $x$ as the high-dimensional information and the corresponding timestamp as the low-dimensional information.
-Note that we convert the timestamps into numerical values $t$ (where the day 2018-01-01 corresponds to $t = 0$) before feeding them into the models.
-Our goal is to predict the ground-level PM$_{2.5}$ concentration $\hat{y} = f(x, t)$ using both sources of information.
+In this experiment, we evaluate ICK\emph{y} on a remote sensing datasets where each data point $\boldsymbol{x} = \{x, t\}$ contains 2 sources of information: a three-band natural color (red-blue-green) satellite image $x$ as the high-dimensional information and the corresponding timestamp as the low-dimensional information.
+Our goal is to forecast the ground-level PM$_{2.5}$ concentration $\hat{y} = f(x, t)$ using both sources of information.

-We split the train, validation, and test data set based on $t$.
-Specifically, we use all the data points with $t < 365$ for training, $365 \leq t < 500$ for validation, and $t \geq 500$ for testing.
 As PM$_{2.5}$ varies with time on a yearly basis, we use an \emph{exponential-sine-squared} kernel with a period of $T = 365$ (days) to process the low-dimensional information $t$.
 The satellite images are processed with a CNN.
-The results of ICK\emph{y} are then compared with 2 benchmarks as shown in Table \ref{tab:1}: a Convolutional Neural Network-Random Forest (CNN-RF) joint model \cite{zheng2021local, zheng2020estimating} (similar to the MLP-RF model in Section \ref{sec:5.1}, where RF learns the temporal variation of PM$_{2.5}$ and CNN captures the spatial variation of PM$_{2.5}$ from satellite images) and a \emph{carefully designed} CNN-RF model that maps $t$ into two new features, $\sin(2\pi t/365)$ and $\cos(2\pi t/365)$, to explicitly model seasonality, which we call Seasonal CNN-RF.
+The results of ICK\emph{y} are then compared with 2 benchmarks as shown in Table \ref{tab:1}: a Convolutional Neural Network-Random Forest (CNN-RF) joint model \citep{zheng2020estimating,zheng2021local} (similar to the MLP-RF model in Section \ref{sec:5.1}) and a \emph{carefully designed} Seasonal CNN-RF model that maps $t$ into two new features, $\sin(2\pi t/365)$ and $\cos(2\pi t/365)$, to explicitly model seasonality.